graemer957/dotfiles/README.md

 - [ ] Take a look at `hypr` WM
 - [ ] `mineapps.list`
 - [ ] Lighter 'server' config?
+- [ ] Enable clicking on URLs in Alacritty
+- [ ] Check for useful fish functions for Linux setup

 ## Keyboard shortcuts